mrneuenschwander/pyber-analysis/README.md

 In both of these we can see the same relationships in the service areas, but one is better for a planning presentation than the other.
 The combined data chart is very good at showing the direct, raw numbers, but isn't great at showing that value's impact on the entire company.
 Going off of just the DataFrame, one could infer that rural drivers are paid out disproportionately compared to the other types, and that their data should have a bigger impact than it does on the set as a whole.
 On the other hand, the bubble graph shows us that the Urban area has the most drivers and incoming money by far (regardless of it's much lower per-driver average), entirely dwarfing Rural's high per-driver and per-ride values.

-This is a perfect example of why having more than one way to present the data is critical: being able to show the base numbers and then something a little more visually digestible with those numbers in mind makes for a far easier time grasping of the data, and allows for faster and better informed business and strategy decisions on the part of the board.
+This is a perfect example of why having more than one way to present the data is critical: being able to show the base numbers and then something a little more visually digestible with those numbers in mind makes for a far easier time grasping the data, and allows for faster and better informed business and strategy decisions on the part of the board.

 ## Analysis of City Types